mattermost/mattermost-plugin-zoom/README.md

 ##### System admins only

-- `/zoom channel-settings` :- To update channel preferences to restrict user posting meetings to the current channel.
+- `/zoom channel-settings` :- To update channel preferences to restrict users from creating meetings in the current channel.

 - `/zoom channel-settings list` :- To list the channel with updated preferences.